-It’s easy to put together and works harmoniously with almost any meat-based main courses like pork chops, ham, and ribs.
+It’s easy to put together and works harmoniously with almost any meat-based main course like pork chops, ham, and ribs.

-This recipe will also show you how to reheat to perfection.
+This recipe will also show you how to reheat it to perfection.

 This easy side dish can take your simple ham entree to a whole new level!

 The air fryer is a great kitchen appliance that expands your capabilities, works fast, and allows you to cook with less fat.
 We love ours.

 Roasting radishes offer a creamy inside flavor with a crispy outside texture.

 They don’t taste at all the same as raw radishes.

 Rosemary can be a good substitute if you’re running out of thyme.